saltstack/salt-bootstrap/README.rst

 listed below, but is not listed on the official supported operating systems document, the level of support is "best-effort".

-Since Salt is written in Python, the packages available from the `SaltProject's corporate repository`_ are CPU architecture independent and could be installed on any hardware supported by Linux kernel.
+Since Salt is written in Python, the packages available from the `Salt Project's repository`_ are CPU architecture independent and could be installed on any hardware supported by Linux kernel.
 However, the Salt Project does package Salt's binary dependencies only for ``x86_64`` (``amd64``) and ``AArch32`` (``armhf``).
 The latter is available only for Debian/Raspbian 8 platforms.